BEAST-Fitting/beast/docs/install.rst

 To confirm that your BEAST repository was placed in the local directory, type ``ls``.

-You should see a new folder called `'beast'` created in this directory.
+You should see a new folder called `beast` created in this directory.

 For additional instructions on how you can use the BEAST and eventually make code contributions, see the